XiaoxiaoRen-Xx/Xxszdhbczzz/final-project-part-two.md

 # User research

 ## Target audience
+Here I conducted two different interviews, the first one was to better understand my original target audience and, therefore better decide my storytelling flow and method on the draft; the second one was open to people who go through my first version draft.

 > Include your approach to identifying representative individuals, and who you hope to reach with your story.

-### Target Audience & User Research Plan
+### 💪Original Group - Target Audience & User Research Plan💪

 **a.
-The Target Audience I Hope to Reach out**
+The Original Target Audience I Hope to Reach Out**

-My target audience consists of individuals with very little knowledge of scientific weight loss and fitness.
+My projet target audience consists of individuals with very little knowledge of scientific weight loss and fitness.
 Their understanding of weight loss primarily comes from social media, short videos, and online articles.

 Typically, they:
 - Seek rapid weight loss results (hoping to see significant weight changes in a short time)